 LMP 2352: Intrapreneurship, Entrepreneurship and Business Model Design

-Entrepreneurship is one pathway to the implementation of and to capturing value from new health and medical discoveries.
+Entrepreneurship is one pathway to implementing and capturing value from new health and medical discoveries.
 Over the last few years, numerous initiatives have targeted scientists, encouraging them to become entrepreneurs and commercialize their research.
-All scientists should have a basic understanding of both entrepreneurship, and intrapreneurship, the use of techniques from entrepreneurship in large organizations.
-With this understanding they will be able to identify new opportunities for their work, become entrepreneurs themselves, or identify and collaborate with the talent they need to drive their innovations forward.
+All scientists should have a basic understanding of both entrepreneurship and intrapreneurship, and the techniques used for innovation in large organizations.
+With this understanding, they will be able to identify new opportunities for their work, become entrepreneurs themselves, or identify and collaborate with the talent they need to drive their innovations forward.

 LMP 2353: Introduction to AI in Healthcare